tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Elemental Forge Hoard.md

 - A [magical gray cloak](https://www.dndbeyond.com/magic-items/4606-cloak-of-elvenkind).
 Also found in the lead box.
 - Cold Box.
 Found in the pantry/storeroom in the living quarters.
 A 3 foot by 3 foot stone chest that preserves food kept inside indefinitely.
 - Pitcher of Purity.
 A silver water pitcher found in the bedroom in the living quarters.
 Any non-magical liquid put inside turns permanently to pure water.
 - A locked spellbook.
 Found in the hidden lead box in the jeweler's workshop in the Elemental Forge.
 Once possessed by the woman whose skeleton remains in the elemental forge, the [[Fides Lucaris spy]] who attempted to free [[Sh’shethis]].
-The spellbooks contains are currently unknown.
+The spellbook's contains are currently unknown.
 - A silver wand that functions as an arcane focus.
 Found in the hidden lead box and also once possessed by the woman whose skeleton remains in the elemental forge.
 If a wizard attunes to the silver wand, it gives +1 to spell attacks and spell DC, and also allows the attuned user to cast the Dancing Lights cantrip without requiring concentration.
 ## Mundane Items
 - A second copy of “The [[Enchiridion of the Occulta Ludum]]”, also blank and slightly magical.
 Found in the bedroom of the Elemental Forge workshop.